Cruise passengers of all nationalities can apply for an NZeTA instead of a visa when arriving in New Zealand on a cruise ship.

 - Cover the NZeTA application fees as well as the International Visitor Conservation and Tourism Levy (IVL) fee with a valid credit or debit card

-- Receive your approved NZeTA at the email address you submitted in step 1
+Receive your approved Tourism NZeTA for your cruise at the email address you provided in step 1.

-There are a number of countries whose citizens require an NZeTA when they travel to New Zealand on board a cruise ship.
-Passport holders from all of the following countries and territories may easily apply online for an eTA NZ.
+There are a number of countries whose citizens require an NZeTA when they fly to New Zealand to board a cruise ship.
+Passport holders from all of the following countries and territories may apply online for an eTA NZ.

-Please note that travelers flying into New Zealand to join a cruise must obtain an NZeTA if they are from a country listed below.
-However, if they carry a passport from a non eligible country, they will be required to apply for a traditional New Zealand tourist visa at a New Zealand embassy or consulate before they depart on their trip.
+Citizens who carry a passport from a non-eligible country will be required to apply for a traditional New Zealand tourist visa at a New Zealand embassy or consulate before taking a flight to New Zealand.

 Foreign nationals with a permanent residence in Australia are required to apply for an NZeTA, regardless of whether their country appears within the list of eligible countries or not.
 However, they are exempt from paying the associated IVL.